HTS Bioinf - ELLA production

 -

-When you are asked for confirmation, double check that the analysis name is correct.
+When you are asked for confirmation, double check that the analysis is the correct one.
 Type "y" and Enter to confirm.

 Adding new gene panels

-To add new gene panels, they must be first imported into the database and then added to the relevant user groups.
+To add new gene panels, import them into the database and add them to the relevant user groups.

 I. Import gene panels into the database